 There is a lot to take in these days.
 How are you doing with everything?
 Today I’m going to share a few tips for wading through this stressful time at home.

 With so much uncertainty in the world right now I am happy to know that ultimately God is in control.
 He loves us so and that is a comfort to me.

-That didn’t make me completely step back and do nothing though.
+(From early 2020: That didn’t make me completely step back and do nothing though.
 I am definitely one to prepare, so weeks ago I prepped for this extra time at home.
-I am spending time getting informed of that’s going on, learning the guidelines I should be following, washing my hands and groceries so often, building our immune systems as best as we can, and ordering groceries online (Get $10 off your Shipt Membership here) so we don’t have to leave our home.
+I am spending time getting informed of that’s going on, learning the guidelines I should be following, building our immune systems as best as we can, and ordering groceries online (Get $10 off your Shipt Membership here) so we don’t have to leave our home.)